-Cappadocia is a hiker’s paradise.
+Cappadocia is a hiker’s paradise, and you can now explore it with Culture Trip on our exclusive 12-day Turkey adventure.
 Winding trails make their way through ethereal stone towers and rugged canyons.
-With various towns and villages conveniently located near all the main hiking trails, it’s easy to explore this whimsical landscape.
-The hikes are generally quite short, sometimes with the option to extend, whilst there are plenty of makeshift stalls to keep you fed and hydrated along the way.
-The bizarre beauty of the dramatic scenery here has to be seen to be believed, so we’ve chosen eight of the best trails to get you started.
+With various towns and villages conveniently located near all the main hiking trails, it’s easy to explore.
+The hikes are generally quite short, and there are plenty of makeshift stalls to keep you fed and hydrated along the way.
+The dramatic beauty of the scenery here has to be seen to be believed, so we’ve chosen eight of the best trails to get you started.

 Red & Rose Valley

 If you’ve only got time for one hike in the area, make it this one.
 The Rose Valley trail loops around, connecting to the Red Valley on this short 5km (3mi) walk.
 The views across the valley are truly remarkable at any time of day, with the curious pink-hued rock formations changing colour as the sun journeys across the sky.
 Most visitors arrive in time for sunset when you can enjoy the last golden rays of the sun imbuing the extraordinary lunar landscape with a soft reddish glow.

 © Efrain Padro / Alamy Stock Photo